 For six months, photographer and journalist Hester den Boer travelled in Siberia.
 She visited former campsites, interviewed victims of the Stalinist terror, met with researchers who are now under prosecution themselves and talked to people who think Russia is in need of a strong leader like Stalin.
 In her project she brings these opposing voices together.

-During the winter of 2018 The Gulag Heritage will premier with a solo exhibition at Melkweg Expo in Amsterdam.
+In January 2019, Suppressed by the Saviour will premier with a solo exhibition at Melkweg Expo in Amsterdam.
 The show will be available for travelling afterwards.
 This exhibition sketch provides an impression of the installation.
 The design visualises the layering of voices; from the victims, from local media, political speeches, etc. and leaves it up to the viewer to decide which information to follow or to block.

 A nonfiction book, published by Atlas Contact, will be launched alongside the photo exhibition and web app.
 In this book Hester den Boer investigates the role of the Stalinist past in Russia today.
 She travelled for six months through the in Siberia.
 She visited former campsites, interviewed victims of the Stalinist terror, met with researchers who are now under prosecution themselves and talked to people who think Russia is in need of a strong leader like Stalin.
 Why do people continued to believe in a leader who sent millions of innocent people to death?

 Launch: Januari 2019, coinciding with the exhibition at Melkweg EXPO.Buy

 Suppressed by the Saviour presents a collection of personal stories that reflect on Russia’s past and the current climate of growing repression.
 The innovative web app is created in collaboration with Slices, an Amsterdam based start-up developing online storytelling solutions for journalists.
 The platform will be launched winter 2018 and includes ten episodes.
 Stay tuned!

 Slachtoffers van Stalin herdenken is te politiek in Poetins Rusland